Stuycs-K/final-project-4-jeremias-neto-manoel-pang-renxuan/WORKLOG.md

 ### date 5/23/24

 finished bloon pathing, got them to move.
 I wrote a new recursive function to place in guiders in the right order, this was not on the class diagram.
 I did this because I realized the previous wasn't working.
 Tomorrow I will not be in class due to choir, but I will update on the homework.
 I will change the graphics, and look into implementing life system.

+### date 5/24/24

+updated the graphics a bit, made a somewhat functional side bar, tried making the pictures rotate but it turned out to be a lot more broken than I thought, so might give up that idea.
+Will work on more things tomorrow.